 Governance is a structural layer.
 How it works — or does not work — shapes everything below it.
 When governance is functioning, the board and executive team have a clear division of authority: the board sets direction and holds the executive accountable, staff execute, and that boundary is understood by everyone involved.

 Governance design is not a separate conversation from organizational design.
 How the board engages with the Executive Director shapes how the Executive Director engages with staff.
-The accountability culture either moves through the organization or it stops at the top.
+The accountability culture either moves through the organization or stops at the top.

 The F.R.A.M.E.™ Model for Scalable Nonprofit Structure